Monumental Clock of Pachuca: Background

-On January 20, 1901, musical group known as the Banda de Rurales provides its first performance in a wooden bandstand in the Plaza de las Diligencias (now Plaza Independencia), directed by Candelario Rivas.
-The band gained popularity in the context of popular glory, a group of British mining companies proposing the governor Francisco Valenzuela, build a majestic tower of concerts, entrepreneurs were led by Alfonso María Brito.
-The project was approved until 1904, when she began her construction, but had to be suspended a year later for lack of funds.
+On January 20, 1901, a musical group known as the Banda de Rurales gave its first performance in a wooden bandstand in the Plaza de las Diligencias (now the Plaza Independencia), directed by Candelario Rivas.
+The band gained popularity in the context of popular glory, with a group of British mining companies proposing that governor Francisco Valenzuela build a majestic tower of concerts, entrepreneurs were led by Alfonso María Brito.
+The project was approved in 1904, when it began construction, though it was suspended a year later for lack of funds.

-In 1906, Governor Pedro L. Rodriguez returned the work, its design was by architect Tomás Cordero, and was built by engineers Francisco Hernández and Luis Carreón.
+In 1906, Governor Pedro L. Rodriguez resumed the project.
+The clock tower's design was by architect Tomás Cordero, and it was built by engineers Francisco Hernández and Luis Carreón.